Avatarchik/Battle-Arena-Game/README.md

 <br/>
 What can I say about Battle Arena?<br/>
 Well, the team and I are really proud of our project because it was the first time we built and coordinated a team.<br/>
-Finding out the strenghts and weaknesses of each member and to share out tasks was a challenge but we tried and we did it and we did good.<br/>
+Finding out the strenghts and weaknesses of each member and to share out tasks was a challenge but we tried and we did it and we did good.
 Each member of the team had a specific task and each member did an outstanding and very good job.
-Of course we also sometimes had situations where we discussed very rough (it was never personal, though) but we always had the focus what would benefit the game.<br/>
+Of course, we also sometimes had situations where we discussed very rough (in a very constructive way) but we always had the focus what would benefit the game.
 For us as a team it was very important that every team member has a voice and anybody can criticise anybody else's work if it's necessary.
 <br/><br/>
 Our game was created from us with a lot of love and passion.
 <br/><br/>
 Battle Arena is a story driven game with a turn-based combat system.
 You play as a warrior who got sucked into a battle arena fighting against enemies - in the end you have to defeat the death to free yourself.
 <br/><br/>
-Our goal was to develop everything ourselves - like background music, sound effects, voice acting, graphics and animations.
+Our goal was to develop everything ourselves - like background and combat music, sound effects, voice acting, graphics, animations.. just everything!
 <br/><br/>
 For game testing, we invited friends and family to play and test the game.